Back to Blog

 2. Categorize by risk — Which tools hold the most sensitive data?

-3. Research alternatives — Use our directory to find European options
+3. Research alternatives — Use our directory to find European options, and explore our guides for specific categories:

 4. Plan migrations — Start with high-risk, easy-to-switch tools